RagnarB83/ash-documentation/docs/molcrys.rst

-We define a variable Centralmainfrag as the list of atoms that should be both described at the QM level (will be passed to qmatoms keyword argument) and should be optimized in a geometry optimization (will be passed to actatoms of optimizer ).
+We define a variable Centralmainfrag as the list of atoms that should be both described at the QM level (will be passed to qmatoms keyword argument) and should be optimized in a geometry optimization (passed to actatoms of optimizer ).
 This list may also be a larger QM-cluster, e.g. multiple H2PO4 units or with Na+ included.

 The charge and multiplicity of the molecule is then defined and a forcefield object is defined by reading in the 'Cluster_forcefield.ff' forcefield file, previously created by the **molcrys** function.

 Next we have to define a QM/MM object by combining a QM-theory object (here of class ORCATheory) and an MM theory object (of class NonBondedTheory).
 See QM/MM theory page for more information on this.
+Note that actatoms is defined here as well as this means that the internal MM energy of the frozen MM region can be skipped.

 Finally we call the optimizer program, here the geomeTRICoptimizer: